Are you a people pleaser, a workhorse, a doer of all the things?

 The Rule of Three

 The Rule of Three is a commitment to define and focus on no more than three things at any one time.
-Put differently, there is three and there is too many.
+Put differently, there are three and there are too many.

 Here are three areas (see what I did there?) you can apply this rule:

 1) Have no more than 3 goals you are actively working towards

 Got a million goals and priorities?
 Or maybe your goals look more like a never-ending to-do list.
 Or maybe you’re so busy working in your business, you forgot to set any goals, priorities, or commitments in the first place.
 Wherever you land, it’s all good.
 Take the opportunity now to either review your goals or set some.
 This exercise can be as simple or as involved as you want (my vote is with simple).
 Just be sure to have no more than three things you will devote your precious resources of time, creativity, and energy on.

 2) Have no more than 3 ideal client segments